ZhAnGToNG1/MSFC-Net/README.md

 ## Updaets

 - (June 9, 2021) We released the test code and network structure.
 The corresponding network model is also avaiable for downloading.
+- (June 15, 2021) We updated the network model of different backbones and resolutions.

 ## Main results